GatsbyCentral/gatsby-starter-wordpress/README.md

 ```

 * Finally, you'll probably want to update the SiteConfig to match your info, becuase right now it has mine. 🤠
+* Suggestions:
+  * Use the Prism WP Plugin to pass code blocks down.
+  * If you give an ACF to a single post, you must give it to EVERY post, or GraphQL gets confused.

 ### Notes